Stop the Trophy Hunt

 The province has made scant progress toward its promise of establishing no-hunt grizzly bear management areas;

-The population estimates on which annual harvest rates are based are largely derived from speculation and opinion, and are widely contested by independent biologists;
+The population estimates on which annual harvest rates are based are widely contested by independent biologists;

-Coastal First Nations has banned trophy hunting in the Great Bear Rainforest;
+Coastal First Nations banned trophy hunting in the Great Bear Rainforest in 2012;

-The EU has even banned imports of grizzly bear parts over concerns about the sustainability of the hunt;
+The EU banned imports of grizzly bear parts over concerns about the sustainability of the hunt;

 Bear viewing generates far more revenue and employment than does guided bear hunting in B.C.